mauritssilvis/challenges/java/basic-java-project-cli/README.md

-# Challenges > Java > Setting up a basic Java project using the command line
+# Setting up a basic Java project using the command line

-> A basic Java project, set up using the command line
+> A basic Java project set up using the command line

 ## Introduction